Sibghatullah Mojaddedi: Later political career

 After the fall of the Taliban in 2001, Mojaddedi returned to Afghanistan from Pakistan and became chairman of the 2003 loya jirga, the assembly which approved Afghanistan's new constitution.
 He caused controversy there by publicly calling Malalai Joya a "communist" and "infidel" after her speech, for which he later apologized.
 Amnesty International said that Mojaddedi and the jirga's leadership curtrailed freedom of speech at the assembly, including refusing to launch a vote on changing "Islamic Republic of Afghanistan" to "Republic of Afghanistan" despite getting enough signatures, publicly calling the delegates who signed it "unbelievers" and "apostates".

 In 2005 he became chairman of the Meshrano Jirga, Afghanistan's upper house of the National Assembly of Afghanistan, and he was reappointed as member in 2011.
 He also served on the Afghan High Peace Council.

 On 26 August 2015, Mojaddedi launched a new political coalition, the Council of Jihad and National Political Parties.

 Later life and death

+2006 Assassination Attempt

 Two suicide bombers carried out an attack in Kabul on 12 March 2006 against Mojaddedi, while he was a member of the upper house and head of a reconciliation committee aimed at engaging former Taliban members.
 The attackers blew up a vehicle filled with explosives next to his car as he was being driven through the streets.
 Four pedestrians were killed and Mojaddedi was slightly injured, with burns to his face and hands.

+Death

-Mojaddedi was erroneously reported to have died on 9 February 2016.
+Mojaddedi was falsely reported to have died on 9 February 2016.
 He was subsequently reported to have been present at a ceremony commemorating the 27th anniversary of the Soviet withdrawal from Afghanistan on 15 February 2016.
 It was reported on 12 February 2019 that Mojaddedi had died.
-He was 93.
+He was 92.